car0x/Amari-Selfbot-v1/README.txt

 # Amari-Selfbot
 If you need to promote your server/socials, I recommend using amari.
-It has a built-in MassDM
+It has a built-in Mass DM

 # Noteable Features
 - auto-bump (helps u promote ur server ez)